 • Move out of the plan’s service area

 • Have been diagnosed with certain qualifying disabilities

 • Qualify for Extra Help

-I would be delighted to meet with you in person or via a virtual Zoom meeting to help you to apply for Medicare Parts A and B, as well as to select and enroll in a health and/or a prescription drug plan that meet your needs and budget.
+I would be delighted to meet with you in person or via a virtual Zoom meeting, and help you to apply for Medicare Parts A and B, as well as to select and enroll in a Medicare health and/or a Prescription drug plan that meet your needs and budget.

 There are some useful resources available to answer your basic Medicare questions:

 Please go to www.Medicare.gov and search: "Medicare and You Handbook" and "Choosing a Medigap Policy" guide.